JNRowe/rdial/doc/api/errors.rst

   :mod:`rdial`, and can be skipped if you are simply using the tool from the command line.

-.. autoexception:: RdialError
+.. autoexception:: rdial.utils.RdialError

-.. autoexception:: TaskNotRunningError
+.. autoexception:: rdial.events.TaskNotRunningError
-.. autoexception:: TaskRunningError
+.. autoexception:: rdial.events.TaskRunningError

 Examples
 --------